 Here’s how you can go about getting business credit:

 - Step 1: Incorporate your business.
 We mentioned this earlier, but in order to get a separate credit history for your business, it needs to be registered as an LLC or a corporation.

 - Step 2: Get a federal tax identification number (EIN).
 You’ll need this number for all federal tax filings and to open a business bank account in the first place.

 - Step 3: Build credibility.
 According to Credit Suite, there are a number of boxes that need to be ticked before you can start building business credit.
 They include:

-- Having a corporate address and a landline phone number (you can’t use your personal address or cell number).
-Use your virtual office address and your VOIP number that’s listed in the 411 directory, as having a commercial address and a local phone number that’s not a cell will increase your chances of getting approved for credit.
+- Having a corporate business address and a landline phone number (you can’t use your personal address or cell number).
+Use your virtual office address and a business number that’s listed in the 411 directory; having a commercial address and a local phone number that’s not a cell will increase your chances of getting approved for credit.

 - Step 4: Open a business bank account.
 Make sure you open it in your business’s legal name and remember to steer any transactions for your business through this account.

 - Step 5: Get a business credit card.
 You’ll need at least one business credit card to start building credit on.
 Choose a card company that reports to the credit reporting agencies.

 - Step 6: Nurture vendor relationships.
 Nav says that one of the easiest ways to build business credit quickly is to maintain and nurture great relationships with your suppliers and vendors.
 Work with 3-5 industry-relevant vendors to establish a positive line of credit to begin with.

 - Step 7: Keep your information up-to-date.
 Make sure you regularly update the major credit bureaus (Dun & Bradstreet, Experian, and Equifax) with your latest information.